 General Entry Guidelines

-days after Feb.
+- The deadline for electronic submissions and hand-delivered art entries is usually a few days after Feb.
 1. See “How to enter” for more details about the current contest.

 - Individuals may submit up to four entries per category in every category.